classgraph/classgraph/README.md

 *Important note:* you need to pass a whitelist of package prefixes to scan into the constructor, and the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces having one of the whitelisted package prefixes.

-When matching involves classfiles (i.e. in all cases except FastClasspathScanner#matchFilenamePattern, which deals with arbitrary files on the classpath), if the same fully-qualified class name is encountered more than once on the classpath, the second and subsequent occurrences are ignored.
+When matching involves classfiles (i.e. in all cases except FastClasspathScanner#matchFilenamePattern, which deals with arbitrary files on the classpath), if the same fully-qualified class name is encountered more than once on the classpath, the second and subsequent definitions of the class are ignored.

 The scanner also records the latest last-modified timestamp of any file or directory encountered, and you can see if that latest last-modified timestamp has increased (indicating that something on the classpath has been updated) by calling